Derby Paulista

-Beginning of rivalry - 1910s and 1920s
+The beginning of the rivalry - 1910s and 1920s

+Corinthians was founded in 1910, associated with the lower classes of São Paulo society.
+Its name was inspired by Corinthian FC, from London, which was on a tour in Brazil at the time.
+Palmeiras was founded in 1914, as the representative of the huge Italian community of São Paulo, with the name Palestra Italia.
+Their current name, Sociedade Esportiva Palmeiras, was adopted in 1942, during the Second World War, by an order of the government.

-In the first confrontation between Palestra Itália and Corinthians, on May 6, 1917, there was a palestrine victory by 3 to 0, with three goals by striker Caetano.
-Twice champion by the Paulista Football League, in 1914 and in 1916, Corinthians had been unbeaten in 25 games for three years.
-That afternoon, at the Palestra Itália Stadium, he fell before the then newcomer Palestra, who would be, from that day, his greatest rival in history.
+The first match between Palestra Itália and Corinthians, on May 6, 1917, ended in a 3–0 win for the palestrinos, with three goals scored by the striker Caetano.
+Two-time champions of the LPF Campeonato Paulista, in 1914 and in 1916, Corinthians had been unbeaten in 25 games for three years.
+That afternoon, at the Palestra Itália Stadium, Corinthians' streak was ended by the then newcomer, Palestra, which would become their bitterest rivals.

-The third match between the two teams was played in 1918, on March 17.
-On the day of the game, the players of Palestra Itália passed in front of a pension where the Corinthians athletes had lunch.
-The first took an ox bone, wrote the message "Corinthians is chicken soup for Palestra" and shot in the cafeteria.
-In the game, Palestra came to be winning twice, but gave up the tie, by 3 to 3.
-Since then Corinthians keeps the bone in their trophy room.
-The first white victory over Palestra was 3-0, on May 3, 1919, with goals from Américo, Garcia and Roverso, in a match played at Estádio da Floresta.
+The third match between the two teams was on March 17, 1918.
+On the day of the game, the players of Palestra Itália passed in front of a pension where the Corinthians players were having lunch.
+The palestrinos took an ox bone, wrote "Corinthians is chicken soup for Palestra" on it and shot it the refectory.
+During their match, Palestra took the lead twice, but Corinthians managed to tie the game, which ended 3–3.
+Since then, Corinthians keeps the bone in their trophy cabinet.

+The first Corinthians win in the derby was a 3–0 result, on May 3, 1919, with Américo, Garcia and Roverso scoring at the Estádio da Floresta.

-In 1921, Corinthians, Palestra Itália and Paulistano, at the time the most winning team of the season, fought for the Paulista Championship title until the final rounds.
-In the last round, however, only Corinthians and Paulistano had chances for a title.
-Paulistano beat Sírio 3 to 2, reached 39 points and took the lead in the competition.
-It remained for Corinthians, with 38 points, to face Palestra, with 36 points, in a period of football in which the victory was worth two points.
-If he won, therefore, the team at Parque São Jorge would be the champion.
-On Christmas Day, Palestra and Corinthians played a duel at Parque Antarctica, still shy and recently bought by the team of the Italian colony, which defeated Corinthians 3-0 and gave the title to Paulistano.
-For many, as of that game, the rivalry between 'alviverdes' and 'alvinegros' had definitely consolidated and would last forever.
+In 1921, Corinthians, Palestra Itália and Paulistano, at the time the most winning team of the season, fought for the state title until the final rounds.
+In the last round, however, only Corinthians and Paulistano could ended up being the champions.
+Paulistano beat Sírio 3–2, reached 39 points and took the lead in the competition.
+Corinthians, with 38 points, had to face Palestra, with 36 points, in the last match of the championship.
+At that period of football, a win was worth two points, therefore, Corinthians would be the champion in case of a victory.
+Palestra and Corinthians played on Christmas, at the recently built Parque Antarctica, in a match that ended in a 3–0 win for the palestrinos and gave the title to Paulistano.
+This match is considered by many the one that consolidated their rivalry.

-In 1929, when the Paulista Championship was organized by two different entities, Corinthians was champion by APEA, the most traditional of them.
-In the last round of the first single round, the alvinegro took advantage of the fact that the palestrinos play only with ten - Heitor was injured, to score by 4 to 1.
-The victory, by the running points championship, was worth the title of the competition, which had Santos as runner-up.
+In 1929, when the Campeonato Paulista was organized by two different associations and Corinthians was champion by APEA, the most traditional of them.
+In the last round, the alvinegro took advantage of the fact that the palestrinos were playing with only ten players, as Heitor was injured during the match, to win the derby 4–1.
+This victory was worth the title of the competition, which had Santos as runner-up.